Solve the following:

 b.
 The power law for power of a power:

-We'll continue and apply these two laws to the expression we got in the last stage:
+We'll continue and apply these two laws to the expression that we obtained in the last stage:

-where in the first stage we presented the fraction inside the parentheses as a term with a negative power using the above power law for negative power mentioned in a. above, in the next stage we applied the power law for power of a power mentioned in b. above carefully, since the term inside the parentheses has a negative power and then simplified the expression in the exponent.
+In the first stage we presented the fraction inside the parentheses as a term with a negative power using the above power law for negative power mentioned in a. above.
+In the next stage we applied the power law for power of a power mentioned in b. above carefully, given that the term inside the parentheses has a negative power.
+We then simplified the expression in the exponent.

 Therefore the correct answer is answer d.